 Allow me to share a story from my own experience.
 As one searching for meaning in the throes of a turbulent adolescence, I found myself on a hospital bed from an attempted suicide.
 It was there that I was read the 14th chapter of John's Gospel.
 My attention was fully captured by the part where Jesus says to his disciples: "Because I live, you shall live also" (John 14:19).
 I turned my life over to Christ that day, committing my pains, struggles, and pursuits to his able hands.

-Almost 30 years to the day after this decision, my wife and I were visiting India and decided to visit my grandmother’s grave.
+Almost thirty years to the day after this decision, my wife and I were visiting India and decided to visit my grandmother's grave.
 With the help of a gardener we walked through the accumulated weeds and rubble until we found the stone marking her grave.
 With his bucket of water and a small brush, the gardener cleared off the years of caked-on dirt.
 To our utter surprise, under her name, a verse gradually appeared.
-My wife clasped my hand and said, “Look at the verse!”
-It read: “Because I live, you shall live also.”
+My wife clasped my hand and said, "Look at the verse!"
+It read: "Because I live, you shall live also."